LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 want to avoid creating infinite loops, we have a good reason for doing so in this case!
 We want our application to continually run until the user decides they want to quit.
 The simplest way to do this is to loop forever.
-When the user wants to quit, they can kill our program by pressing ctrl-C (a widely-known command to kill a console application).
-As you saw above, however, IntelliJ’s Run pane works slightly differently and you’ll need to rely on the red “stop” icon to stop the program.
+When the user wants to quit, they can kill our program by pressing *ctrl+C* (a widely-known command to kill a console application).

+..
+TODO: This doesn't need to happen in VS for Mac.
+Check Windows for this

+..
+As you saw above, however,
+..
+IntelliJ’s Run pane works slightly differently and you’ll need to rely on the
+.. red “stop” icon to stop the program.

-The ``main`` method can be summarized as follows:
+The ``Main`` method can be summarized as follows:

 #.
 Present the user with choices on how to view data: *list* or *search*.
 #.
 Based on that choice, prompt them for the column to apply the choice to.
 In